Man in North Carolina fatally shot while deputies served warrant, authorities say - KESQ

 “I do believe in the coming days or coming hours that footage must be released,” he told CNN.
 “Because that’s the only way these people are going to calm down.”

-Christian Gilyard, who lives down the street from the shooting, told CNN that he wants the deputy to stand trial.
+Christian Gilyard, who lives down the street from the shooting site, told CNN that he wants the deputy to stand trial.

 He said he didn’t know Brown but will call him a brother because what happened to Brown could have just as well happen to him.

-Video recorded Wednesday morning near the scene of the shooting by CNN affiliate WTKR shows dozens of people gathered.
-Some in the crowd could be heard chanting, “No justice, no peace.”
+Dozens of people gathered Wednesday morning near the scene of the shooting, and some in the crowd could be heard chanting, “No justice, no peace,” video recorded by CNN affiliate WTKR shows.

 Family and former girlfriend want answers

-Note: CORRECTION: An earlier version of this story incorrectly identified Andrew Brown’s age.
-He was 42.